Weighted residual empirical processes, martingale transformations, and model specification tests for regressions with diverging number of parameters: Martingale transformation

 in the Skorohod space $D[-\infty, \infty]$, where $\rho$ is the limit of $\rho_n$.

-The limiting null distribution of $U^0_n(t)$ has a much more excellent structure than that of $U^1_n(t)$.
-Functionals of $U_n^0(t)$ such as the Cram\'{e}r-von Mises functional and the Kolmogorov-Smirnov functional, after dropping off the parameter $\rho$ and using the time transformation $z=F_{\varepsilon}(t)$, have tractable limiting null distribution.
-To obtain an asymptotically distribution-free test based on $\hat{U}_n(t)$, our goal is to transform $ U^0_n(t)$ to another process that would admit the same limiting distribution as $U_n^0(t)$ and simultaneously make the shift terms in $\hat{U}_n(t)$ vanished.
-Inspired by the univariate martingale transformation firstly proposed by Stute, Thies, and Zhu (1998) in the field of model checking, we found that a multivariate martingale transformation could also achieve this goal.
-This methodology can be traced back to Khmaladze (1981) for a goodness-of-fit test of the cumulative distribution function.
-Khmaladze and Koul (2009) also adopted the multivariate martingale transformation to construct a goodness-of-fit test for error distribution in nonparametric regression.
-The procedure of multivariate martingale transformation is given as follows.
+Note that functionals of $U_n^0(t)$, such as the Cram\'{e}r-von Mises functional and the Kolmogorov-Smirnov functional, after removing the parameter $\rho$ and using the time transformation $z=F_{\varepsilon}(t)$, are asymptotically pivotal and have tractable limiting distributions.
+Therefore, in order to develop an asymptotically distribution-free test based on $\hat{U}_n(t)$, we transform $\hat{U}_n(t)$ to another process that would admit the same limiting distribution as $U_n^0(t)$ and simultaneously eliminate the shift terms in $\hat{U}_n(t)$.
+Inspired by the martingale transformation introduced by \cite*{stute1998b} for model checking, a martingale transformation in our settings can also achieve this goal.
+This methodology can be traced back to \cite{khmaladze1981} for testing the goodness-of-fit of cumulative distribution functions.
+The basic principle of martingale transformation is as follows.